FAQs

 Ultrasounds and lab work are not included in the total fee, however, most insurance companies cover those costs in full.

 You will also need to purchase a birth kit at around 34 weeks that has supplies for your birth.
-This will cost between $100-$150 depending on if you are planning a waterbirth.
+This will cost between $100-$150 depending on if you are planning a water birth.

-Other costs to consider include doula support (STRONGLY recommended for first-time home birthers), childbirth education courses, lactation consultants, birth photographer, etc.
+Other costs to consider include doula support (STRONGLY recommended for first-time home birthers), childbirth education courses, lactation consultants, birth photographer, etc. -

 Yes, you can!
-If you are unhappy in your care and your values align with midwifery care, AND your risk assessment shows you are a candidate for an out-of-hospital birth, then it’s an option!
-Once we have agreed to work together, you can have your current provider transfer over your records.
+If you are unhappy in your care and your values align with midwifery care, and your risk assessment shows you are a candidate for an out-of-hospital birth, then it’s an option!

 The backup transfer plans are always discussed prenatally.
 Parents choose their preferred hospital in the event of a non-emergent transfer and the closest transfer provider in the event of an urgent/emergent transfer.
 We will also discuss which hospitals might be more supportive of your birthing vision should we need to transfer non-emergently.